-The email is beautifully simple, using color contrast to point your eyes in all the right directions.
+This newsletter example is beautifully simple, using color contrast to point your eyes in all the right directions.
 The green background is the perfect shade to allow for a red and white contrast for the main headline and subheadline, while still using black as the main body copy.
 This clever use of color puts it in the top examples of newsletter headlines.

 Subject line: Penny (or more) for your thoughts?

 Sock company Bombas has mastered the art of the referral email.
-One of the most straightforward newsletter headline examples, the email’s header leaves nothing for interpretation: “Refer a friend, get free socks.”
+One of the most straightforward newsletter headline examples, the email’s header leaves nothing to interpretation: “Refer a friend, get free socks.”
 Simple as that.

 Instead of using blurbs or blocks of text, they use short numbered lists to explain how it all works.
 The blue subtitles create a clear distinction and visual separation as they lead down to the bright pink “Refer a friend here” button.
-And the “Get free socks” button in the header image leads to the same link, to avoid distracting from the main CTA (call-to-action).
+And the “Get free socks” button in the header image leads to the same link, to avoid distracting from the main CTA (call to action).